Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/split_ends/README.md

 # Split Ends (Puzzle Type #60)

+This is a dedicated solver for Split Ends.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://krazydad.com/play/splitends/)

 Each row and column contains four unique Y shapes (four different orientations) and two Os.
 Ys should not form straight lines by touching other Ys.